klassijs/klassi-js/README.md

 // function to get element from frame or frameset await helpers.getElementFromFrame(frameName, selector);

-// This will assert 'equal' text being returned await helpers.assertText(selector, expected);

-// This will assert text being returned includes await helpers.expectToIncludeText(selector, expectedText);

-// this asserts that the returned url is the correct one await helpers.assertUrl(expected);

-// this is the generating accessibility reports per page await helpers.accessibilityReport: async (pageName, count = false || true);

 //reading from a json file
 await helpers.readFromJson();

-//writing data to testData json file in shared objects folder await helpers.write();

 //writing data to a json file
 await helpers.writeToJson();

-//writing json data from above to UrlData json file await helpers.writeToUrlsData();

 //merging json files
 await helpers.mergeJson();

-//hide elements
-await helpers.hideElements();

-//show elements
-await helpers.showElements();

 //reporting the current date and time await helpers.reportDateTime();

 //API call for GET, PUT, POST and DELETE functionality using PactumJS for API testing await helpers.apiCall();

-//function for recording Accessibility logs from the test run await helpers.accessibilityReport();

-//function for recording total errors from the Accessibility test run await helpers.accessibilityError();

 //Get the href link from an element await helpers.getLink();